PoCInnovation/Workshops/software/21.Serverless/SETUP.md

 - Click the `Create an App` button
 - Create an account
 - You should get a private key on your dashboard
-- Take care of it, you will need it sooner !
+- Take care of it, you will need it later !

 ## Serverless Framework